 So remember you cannot give from an empty cup… you do deserve to have boundaries… its absolutely okay to say “NO” if you don’t want to do something or go out for a coffee with a friend for whatever reason do not feel guilty.
 You wouldn’t not charge your phone up when the battery is low, would you?

 All in all, if it makes you a happier and healthier person what isn’t there to love!

-If you are interested in taking a timeout for you then my sound bath session is a perfect way to relax especially if you are feeling stressed, anxious, not sleeping, low mood or generally unbalanced.
+If you are interested in taking a timeout for yourself then my sound bath session is a perfect way to relax especially if you are feeling stressed, anxious, not sleeping, low mood or are generally unbalanced.

 Of course, if your bowels need a reset or a spring clean and now is the perfect time to do it then you know where I am.

 In the meantime, get those boundaries set and take care!